 What about offering?

-What about my Community Group?
+What about my New City Group?
 Can we still meet?
 Can we watch the Sunday service together?

 We believe that people are made for community, and we are passionate about the value of studying, struggling, and serving together, especially in uncertain times.
-Groups are encouraged to use safety precautions and love one another well when choosing to gather.
-Online groups are a great option for many groups.
+Through January, Groups are encouraged to move their meetings to a virtual platform such as Zoom.
 If you need help learning what to do, please let us know.